trevinwisaksana/Soap/README.md

 </p>

 <h2 align="center">
-  Keep track of when you wash your hands on the Apple Watch.
+  Keep track of when you wash your hands with the Apple Watch.
 </h2>

 <br/>